Catch & Release Is For Wild Life, Not Criminals

 Criterion #1: Will The Accused Attend Court?

-A judge is required to also assess the likelihood of conviction of the accused, and if that likelihood is substantial, the judge might not grant bail under #1, above, if in the judge’s mind that likelihood might mean that the accused will not actually show up for court.
+A judge is required to also assess the likelihood of conviction of the accused.
+If that likelihood is substantial, the judge might not grant bail under #1, above, if in the judge’s mind that likelihood might mean that the accused will not actually show up for court.
 This consideration is especially relied upon in cases in which the accused faces considerable time in jail, when and if found guilty.

 Still looking at #1, beyond that consideration, suffice it to say that past behavior is the best predictor of future behavior, so this decision as to whether or not the accused is likely to attend court can easily be made based on the track record of the accused, and if no track record exists, then the person should probably be allowed bail based on “benefit of the doubt”.
 Of course that assumes the individual qualifies under the other two criteria.